sargonpiraev/gitlab-mcp-server/CONTRIBUTING.md

 ## 📄 License

-By contributing to GitLab, you agree that your contributions will be licensed under the MIT License.
+By contributing to gitlab-mcp-server, you agree that your contributions will be licensed under the MIT License.